lapizote/school-notes/PHYS 111/1-1 Complex Numbers.md

 	Im(z_1) = 3
 \end{aligned}
 $$
-Similar to regular numbers, [[Arithmetic Operations of Complex Numbers|basic arithmetic operations]] can be done on complex numbers.
+Similar to regular numbers, [[1-2 Arithmetic Operations of Complex Numbers|basic arithmetic operations]] can be done on complex numbers.